irbraun/snpedia-nlp/README.md

-### Methodology
+### Methods Summary

-The dataset here was created in two steps.

-1. Scraping texts from SNPedia pages using the [MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page) and preprocessing the texts.
+The following steps were taken to put this dataset together:

+1. Mappings to specific diseases were obtained directly from a ClinVar public release [here]( https://ftp.ncbi.nlm.nih.gov/pub/clinvar/gene_condition_source_id).
+2. The [MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page) was used to extract SNP to gene relationships and page texts from SNPedia.
+3. SNPedia page texts were cleaned in an initial text preprocessing step.
+4. Preprocessed page texts were transformed into a Qualtrics suvery, where survey takers can highlight the text related to diseases, traits, or phenotypes.
-2. Presenting preprocessed texts to users on the crowdsourcing platform [Prolific](https://www.prolific.co/) to highlight relevant snippets.
+5. The survey was released on the crowdsourcing platform [Prolific](https://www.prolific.co/) and responses were collected.
+6. The survey responses were used to identify the snippets and the context sentences in which they occur.

 ### Publication
 A paper related to using this dataset as a proof-of-concept for working with unstructured text is in progress.

 ### Feedback